surendra019/godot-notification-addon/README.md

 # Introduction
-An Android plugin for notifications for Godot 4.x
+An Android plugin for notifications in Godot 4.x

 # Steps to use: